 During the day, you may see a number of young women who look like geisha but are not.
-Dressing up as a maiko has become a popular activity in recent years.
+Dressing up as a maiko has become a popular activity these days.
 Telling the wannabees apart is easy.
 While tourist fake geisha are posing and taking selfies all the time, true geisha are unlikely to do any of this.

 When to Go

-Assuming that you plan visiting the main tourist areas around Hiroshima, Kyoto, and Tokyo, I suggest that you start your journey in Tokyo.
+Assuming you plan to visit the main tourist areas around Hiroshima, Kyoto, and Tokyo, I suggest that you start your journey in Tokyo.
 Arrange for an arrival at the end of March, then continue with your route westwards.
 This itinerary worked out perfectly well for me on two trips and is backed by meterological records.
-In addition, I recommend that you check out japan-guide.com’s daily reports and other blooming forecasts when finetuning your itinerary.
+A great source of advice when laying down your itinerary are japan-guide.com’s daily reports and other blooming forecasts.